Pandemic Orders and industry requirements are regularly updated

 Research has shown that during a period of emergency, family violence can become more frequent and severe, or even occur for the first time.
 Family violence is never acceptable, no matter the circumstances or situation.

 The workplace may be a place of safety and support for people experiencing family violence.
-While working from home is important to help slow the spread of coronavirus (COVID-19), it may increase the risk of family violence due to increased exposure to perpetrators and reduced opportunities to access support.
+While working from home is important to help slow the spread of COVID-19, it may increase the risk of family violence due to increased exposure to perpetrators and reduced opportunities to access support.

-If your employee or independent contractor is at risk of family violence, working at home during the coronavirus (COVID-19) pandemic may not be safe.
+If your employee or independent contractor is at risk of family violence, working at home during the COVID-19 pandemic may not be safe.

 Employers must provide and maintain a working environment that is safe and without risks to health and safety for employees, including independent contractors, so far as is reasonably practicable.